usi-verification-and-security/opensmt/README.md

 The default is `/usr/local`.
 In such a case, the command above may be neccesary to run with `sudo`.
 The default build to be installed is Release.
 To install the Debug build instead, use `make install-debug`.
+To install the parallel variants, use the corresponding `*-parallel*` rules.

 The option `INSTALL_DIR` may used with all `make [release|debug]` and `make install[-release|-debug]`.
 In the case of the build rules, the `<install_dir>` is configured within the build directory and is used each time `make install[-release|-debug]` is used without the additional option `INSTALL_DIR`.
 In the case of the install rules, the `<install_dir>` overrides the previously configured one.
+The above works the same way with the corresponding `*parallel*` rules.

 Option `CMAKE_INSTALL_FLAGS` may be used for any additional arguments to be passed to `cmake --install <build_dir>`.